wpilibsuite/frc-docs/source/docs/software/vision-processing/apriltag/apriltag-intro.rst

 * :download:`AprilTags v2 <files/wang2016iros.pdf>`
 * :download:`AprilTags v3 <files/krogius2019iros.pdf>`

-Additioanl information about the tag system and its creators `can be found on their website <https://april.eecs.umich.edu/software/apriltag>`_
+Additional information about the tag system and its creators `can be found on their website <https://april.eecs.umich.edu/software/apriltag>`_